LumKitty/StreamStartingTimer/README.md

 # Stream Starting countdown timer
 Allows you to show an accurate countdown at the start of stream, and fire events at specified times.
 Events can be VNyan websockets, MixItUp commands or external executables
+* 100% Free and Open Source
+* No ads, no premium version, no subscription, no monetization of any sort
+* Lightweight portable executable
+* No registry settings, just config.json files in the exe directory

 ## Quick Start
+1. Requires [.net 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+This should already be installed on most modern versions of Windows
+2. Download the .zip file from the [latest release](https://github.com/LumKitty/StreamStartingTimer/releases) and extract to wherever you keep your streamer tools
+3. Run StreamStartingTimer.exe
-1. Add a window capture in OBS capturing this application, put this on your "Stream Starting" scene
+4. Add a window capture in OBS capturing this application, put this on your "Stream Starting" scene
-2. Add a crop filter to remove the top toolbar and the bottom status bar
+5. Add a crop filter to remove the top toolbar and the bottom status bar
-3. Add a Chroma key filter to greenscreen the clock
+6. Add a Chroma key filter to greenscreen the clock
-4. Click the Clock Font button and set your desired font and size
+7. Click the Clock Font button and set your desired font and size
-5. Close the application
+8. Close the application
-6. Run StreamStartingTimer.exe -m 5 for a five minute countdown
+9. Run StreamStartingTimer.exe -m 5 for a five minute countdown

 ## Usage
 This application is designed to be started from the commandline or launched from a Stream Deck.
 Commandline options: